-NHS Lothian continues to play an important role in MAPPA locally through being the responsible authority for mentally disordered restricted patients and in fulfilling its wider duty to cooperate in the management of violent offenders and registered sex offenders.
-NHS Lothian has a Public Protection structure (including child protection, adult protection and MAPPA) which is the responsibility of the Executive Nurse Director at Health Board level.
+NHS Lothian continues to play a significant role in MAPPA locally through being the responsible authority for mentally disordered restricted patients and in fulfilling its wider duty to cooperate in the management of violent offenders and RSOs.
+NHS Lothian has a Public Protection structure (including child protection, adult protection, and MAPPA) which is the responsibility of the Executive Nurse Director at Health Board level.
+There is a Director for Public Protection, a Clinical Nurse Manager, a MAPPA Health Liaison Officer, alongside Designated Consultants for MAPPA (who are consultant forensic mental health clinicians).

-There is a Director for Public Protection. a Clinical Nurse Manager, a MAPPA Health Liaison Officer, alongside Designated Consultants for MAPPA (who are consultant forensic mental health clinicians).
 The aim of the NHS Lothian structure and input is to provide governance for NHS Lothian's contribution to Public Protection and to ensure that health issues (including mental health, physical health, staff and patient safety, information sharing) that arise in relation to MAPPA cases are dealt with appropriately.
-The Director of Public Protection attends all level 3 MAPPA meetings; The NHS Lothian Serious Offender Liaison Service (SOLS) representatives attend all level 2 and level 3 MAPPA meetings; and the Health Liaison Officer attends all level 2 and some level 3 MAPPA meetings.
+The Director of Public Protection attends all Level 3 MAPPA meetings; The NHS Lothian Serious Offender Liaison Service (SOLS) representatives attend all Level 2 and Level 3 MAPPA meetings; and the Health Liaison Officer attends all Level 2 and some Level 3 MAPPA meetings.

-The NHS Lothian Serious Offender Liaison Service (SOLS) continues to provide specialist clinical consultation, training, assessment and clinical supervision to support the management of serious violent and sexual offenders being managed in the community.
-During the reporting year SOLS completed 26 case discussions with frontline staff from social work and police responsible for the management of the individual concerned.
-There were 31 referrals to their service by social work and police, which led to 23 risk assessments being completed on those individuals deemed to present a serious risk of harm to the public.
+The NHS Lothian SOLS continues to provide specialist clinical consultation, training, assessment, and clinical supervision to support the management of serious violent and sexual offenders being managed in the community.
+During the reporting year SOLS completed 30 case discussions with frontline staff from social work and police responsible for the management of the individual concerned.
+There were 36 referrals to their service by social work and police, which led to 9 full risk assessments being completed on those individuals deemed to present a serious risk of harm to the public.

 NHS Borders also makes an important contribution to MAPPA.
-NHS Borders continues to work collaboratively with MAPPA partners to ensure appropriate, relevant and proportionate responses to information sharing requests to support the management and assessment of risk.
+NHS Borders continues to work collaboratively with MAPPA partners to ensure appropriate, relevant, and proportionate responses to information sharing requests to support the management and assessment of risk.

 The Single Point of Contact (SPOC), with operational responsibility for dealing with MAPPA health information requests is the Nurse Consultant Public Protection or a member of the NHSB Public Protection Nursing Team.
-MAPPA level two meetings are attended by a representative from the NHSB Public Protection Nursing Team.
-There may also be representation provided from the Learning Disability Forensic Team and/or Mental Health Psychology services dependent on whether this is a concern relative to a learning disability, mental illness or addiction.
-MAPPA level three meetings will be attended by NHSB Strategic Lead and/or Nurse Consultant for Public Protection, NHSB Chief Executive and Nursing Director will be made aware of these meetings and will be asked to attend where appropriate.
+MAPPA Level 2 meetings are attended by a representative from the NHSB Public Protection Nursing Team.
+There may also be representation provided from the Learning Disability Forensic Team and/or Mental Health Psychology services dependent on whether this is a concern relative to a learning disability, mental illness, or addiction.
+MAPPA Level 3 meetings will be attended by NHSB Strategic Lead and/or Nurse Consultant for Public Protection.
+NHSB Chief Executive and Nursing Director will be made aware of these meetings and will be asked to attend where appropriate.